Tomorrowland tickets guide

 The Holy Grounds at full voltage: two weekends, De Schorre, DreamVille, and a whole world built around dance music.

 Tomorrowland Belgium 2026 takes over De Schorre in Boom for two weekends: 17-19 July and 24-26 July.
 The 2026 theme is Consciencia, official pages mark the main sale routes as sold out, and organiser-facing scale copy points to more than 400,000 visitors from more than 200 countries across the two weekends.
+The official Add-On Sale and timetable are now live too, so late planning is about routes, extras, names, travel and day-by-day decisions rather than waiting for the basics to appear.
 DreamVille alone is its own temporary town.

 Location